 Student enrollment continues to show steady increases over the last several years.
-BCSD is budgeting conservatively for 21,983 students in FY 2017 and has increased staff for FY 2017 to meet the growing student enrollment and the opening of a new high school.
-The graph below depicts the trends of student enrollment and full time employees over a 10 year period.
-Student growth over this period is 12.6%.
+BCSD is budgeting conservatively for 22,184 students in FY 2018 and has increased staff for FY 2018 to meet the growing student enrollment.
+The graph below depicts the trends of student enrollment and full time employees over a 10-year period.
+Student growth over this period is 14.7%.